SSHRC Talent Award

 Complete selection criteria can be found on the SSHRC website.

 For each nomination package, the following components must be included.
-Please see detailed instructions on the SSHRC website (under "Nomination Package") for preparing items #2-4 below.
+Please see the SSHRC website (under "Nomination Package") for detailed instructions on preparing items #2-7 below.

 - SSHRC Talent Award nomination form - document prepared by nominating department

 - ‘Information supporting the nomination’ (if relevant, two pages maximum)